erbilcanartun/spin-glass-chaos/README.md

 In spin-glass systems, competing interactions between ferromagnetic and antiferromagnetic bonds lead to a highly frustrated magnetic state.
 These systems are particularly challenging due to their nontrivial ground states and chaotic behavior during renormalization.
 This project focuses on the study of chaotic RG flows in spin-glass phases, where the system exhibits unpredictable and complex behaviors as frustration increases.

 This repo explores hierarchical Ising models, where both ferromagnetic and antiferromagnetic interactions are present.
 These models are exactly solvable and exhibit nonclassical phase transitions at finite temperatures.
-In this work, I use Ising models with a varying $s$-parameter, representing spin-$s$ Ising models, where $s$ can take values such as $1/2$, $1$, $3/2$, $2$, $5/2$, etc.
+In this work, I use Ising models with a varying $s$-parameter, representing spin$-s$ Ising models, where $s$ can take values such as $1/2$, $1$, $3/2$, $2$, $5/2$, etc.

 ## Key Features